GA-repos/HTML-and-CSS/readme.md

 >To see an example of the power of CSS, check out this animation: [Kylo Ren
 >CSS](https://tympanus.net/codrops/2017/10/31/star-wars-kylo-ren-x-pure-css-animation/)

+> or this awesome set of drawings made using [A SINGLE DIV](https://a.singlediv.com/) and a bunch of CSS

+> or this crazy complex [pure css art](https://github.com/cyanharlow/purecss-francine)

 ## Bonus Exercise: [Fashion Blog](https://git.generalassemb.ly/dc-wdi-fundamentals/fashion-blog)